jpswade/jpswade.github.io/_posts/2007-08-03-developing-a-facebook-application-on-php4.md

 Ultimately the project will be appear on your Facebook profile as a profile box.

-I&#8217;m writing this while I begin creating my facebook application to assist people in a similar situation to myself.
+I'm writing this while I begin creating my facebook application to assist people in a similar situation to myself.

 <!--more-->